jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 It is impossible for mortals to freely navigate the wide open realms of Asteria and Cthonia.
 They can only navigate to spherical subrealms, through an action called phasing which transfers beings between spaces.
 Without elaborating on what phasing truly means, the apparent physics of phasing are highly regular.

 1. Phasing has an origin sphere and a destination sphere, which are different from each other.
 These spheres are three-dimensional manifolds.
-These spheres may be Cthonic spheres, Ksylic spheres, Asteric spheres, or "Ksylia proper" (regardless of whether Ksylia is literally spherical, it behaves like a sphere for the purposes of phasing).
+These spheres may be Cthonic spheres, Ksylic spheres, Asteric spheres, or "Ksylia proper".
+(This is only what is observed by phasing.
+There could plausibly be non-spherical sources and destinations which follow the same conservation laws.
+See the inter-sphere medium, below.)
 2. Phasing has origin coordinates and destination coordinates, in three dimensions.
 These coordinates are only local; that is, they are not embedded in any shared Euclidean space.
-(Again, this is only apparently so, for the purposes of phasing.
-It does not imply the three realms are not literally contiguous.)
+(Again, this is only what is observed by phasing.
+See the inter-sphere medium, below.)
 3. Phasing has an object.
 This object may be one of three types: an inanimate object, an embodied living thing, or a disembodied soul.
 4. Phasing does not create or destroy matter (raw elemental or soul material) across all spheres.
 5. Phasing does not create or destroy mechanical energy across all spheres.
 When an object phases, ambient matter at both the origin and destination sphere/coordinates absorbs or releases the required energy to balance the total mechanical energy.
 This can also mean when an embodied living thing snaps back, it does not return to its precise home coordinates.
 This can also result in a mild but noticeable shockwave or temperature rise or fall across a large radius in both the source and destination.
 Phasing never causes a violent explosion due to energy differential, unless both the source and destination sphere are exceptionally small or devoid of matter and the mechanical energy released is tremendous.
 6. Inanimate objects may phase between spheres permanently.
+Inanimate objects may be composed of just raw elements, just soul material, or a combination such as an inanimate enchanted artifact.
 Their home is wherever they currently reside, and they never snap back.
 7. Embodied living things who phase into another sphere track their home sphere and home coordinates.
 When the embodied living thing forcibly snaps back, it phases back to its home sphere and home coordinates.
 Even if the embodied living thing gracefully phases back to its home sphere, it still snaps back to its home coordinates.
 As mentioned in (5), these coordinates are only approximate and may be adjusted to smooth the energy difference.
 8. Disembodied souls who phase into another sphere track their body identity, regardless of what sphere the body identity is in.
 When the soul forcibly snaps back, it phases to the immediate sphere and coordinates of its body identity.
 Even if the disembodied soul gracefully phases back to the immediate sphere of its body identity, it still snaps back to the immediate coordinates of its body identity.
 9. Death of a physical body or the binding of a soul are events which can disrupt (7) and (8), creating many exceptions to snapping back rules.
 For instance, when a Cthonian dies in Ksylia its body turns to dust which remains in Ksylia, but its soul snaps back to its home Cthonic sphere.